CrisGiacomazzi/Indigenous-Health-Access/README.md

 # Hypothesis

-Given the prioritization of this project, the main research question is:
+Given the prioritization chosed for this project, the main research question is:
-_Can improving the Health Literacy (HQL) score for caregivers and community authorities **reduce** episodes of racism in emergency rooms, **enhance** the utilization of cultural and traditional healthcare practices, and **decrease** government costs within a pilot program?_
+_Can **improving** the Health Literacy (HQL) score for caregivers and community authorities **reduce** episodes of racism in emergency rooms, **enhance** the utilization of cultural and traditional healthcare practices, and **decrease** government costs within a pilot program?_

 Table 1.
 Structured and organized data queries to facilitate accurate and efficient calculations.